RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

   * Check `Import recursively (for multi-module projects)`
   * Name: `cloud-native-workshop-v2m1-labs`

 `Tip`: You can find GIT URL when you click on {{GIT_URL}} then login with your credentials.

 ![codeready-workspace-import]({% image_path codeready-workspace-import.png %}){:width="700px"}

 The projects are imported now into your workspace and is visible in the project explorer.

-CodeReady Workspaces is a full featured IDE and provides language specific capabilities for various project types.
-In order to enable these capabilities, let's convert the imported project skeletons to a Maven projects.
+CodeReady Workspaces is a full featured IDE and provides language-specific capabilities for various project types.
+In order to enable these capabilities, let's convert the imported project skeleton to a Maven projects.
 In the project explorer, right-click on each project and then click on `Convert to Project` continuously.

 ![codeready-workspace-convert]({% image_path codeready-workspace-convert.png %}){:width="500px"}